JEM-EUSO

-The Extreme Universe Space Observatory onboard Japanese Experiment Module (JEM-EUSO) is the first space mission concept devoted to the investigation of cosmic rays and neutrinos of extreme energy (E > 5×10^19 eV).
+The Joint Exploratory Missions for Extreme Universe Space Observatory (JEM-EUSO) are a series of space missions devoted to the investigation of cosmic rays and neutrinos of extreme energy (E > 5×10^19 eV).
 Using the Earth's atmosphere as a giant detector, the detection is performed by looking at the streak of fluorescence produced when such a particle interacts with the Earth's atmosphere.
+The Mini-EUSO was attached to the Zvezda module of the International Space Station (ISS), and started observation from October 2019.

 EUSO

-EUSO was a mission of the European Space Agency, designed to be hosted on the International Space Station as an external payload of the Columbus.
+EUSO was a mission of the European Space Agency, designed to be hosted on the ISS as an external payload of the Columbus.
 EUSO successfully completed the "Phase A" study, however in 2004, ESA decided not to proceed with the mission because of programmatic and financial constraints.
 The mission was then re-oriented as a payload to be hosted on board the JEM module of the Japanese KIBO facility of the ISS.
 The mission was then renamed JEM-EUSO.

 JEM-EUSO

-JEM-EUSO is currently (2013) studied by RIKEN and JAXA, in collaboration with 95 other institutions from 16 countries aiming for a flight after 2020.
+JEM-EUSO (Extreme Universe Space Observatory onboard Japanese Experiment Module) is currently (2013) studied by RIKEN and JAXA, in collaboration with 95 other institutions from 16 countries aiming for a flight after 2020.
 The proposed instrument consists of a set of three large Fresnel lenses of 2.65-metre diameter (with top and bottom cut off to reduce the minimum diameter to 1.9-metre so that they fit in the HTV resupply vehicle in which the instrument is to be launched) feeding a detector consisting of 137 modules each a 48 x 48 array of photomultipliers.
 The imaging takes place in the 300 nm-450 nm band (low-energy UV through deep-blue), and photons are time-tagged with 2.5-microsecond precision.